How To Avoid Blowing Your Wedding Budget

 Know someone who’s good with graphics?
 Have them help with save the dates or invitations.
 Have a friend who’s into photography?
 See if they’re willing to take your engagement photos for a discount.

-Doing it yourself or having a friend help you is more cost effective than paying someone else to do it.
+Doing it yourself or having someone help you is more cost effective than paying someone else to do it.
 Take advantage and think crafty.
 Check out this guide for inspiration.

 Shop Sales & Wedding Hand-Me-Downs

 Another savvy way to save is to buy used.
-There are a number of resources and groups online where you can find everything you need for the day from accessories to décor.
+There are several resources and online groups that offer everything you need for the day – from accessories to décor.
 If you’re willing to be flexible, this is an option that could save you a lot of money.

 Have A Contingency Plan